Your Holiday Essentials

 Day 1 - Depart

-Fly London Heathrow to Provence.
-Travel to Nimes, where we check in to our hotel, our base throughout, and enjoy a late dinner.
+Fly London Heathrow to Marseille.
+Travel to Nimes, where we check-in to our hotel, our base for the tour, and relax in time for welcome drinks and dinner.
+(D).

 Day 2 - Nimes

-We spend the full day exploring the city, including the amphitheatre, the Tour Magne or the Great Tower, and the Porte d'Auguste, a remnant of the Augustan fortifications which demonstrated the power of the colony of Nimes over the Volcae.
+We spend the full day exploring the city, including the amphitheatre, the Tour Magne (or the Great Tower), and the Porte d'Auguste, a remnant of the Augustan fortifications which demonstrated the power of the colony of Nimes over the Volcae.
 We will visit the Temple of Diana and the Maison Carrée; the latter one of the best-preserved Roman temples in the world, offering a window into the regime introduced by the Emperor Augustus.
+(B, D).

 Day 3 – Vaison La Romaine